SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of North Texas Health Science Center - Texas College of Osteopathic Medicine discussed a variety of topics, such as the future of medicine, ethical dilemmas like blood transfusions, personal attributes, healthcare policy, and hypothetical scenarios involving patient care.
-The interview format appeared to be an MMI (Multiple Mini Interview) based on references to nondisclosure agreements and a wide range of thought-provoking questions.
+Students said most interesting question asked at University of North Texas Health Science Center - Texas College of Osteopathic Medicine discussed a range of topics including future of medicine, personal attributes, healthcare policy, and ethical scenarios such as medical decision-making affecting multiple individuals.
+The interview format seemed to be an MMI (Multiple Mini Interview) based on references to nondisclosure agreements and a variety of thought-provoking questions.

 What was the most difficult question?